neozhixuan/internship-nlpfrontend/README.md

 # NLP Pipeline for Multi-Document Search

 ## Introduction
 This repo aims to utilise different feature engineering techniques to maximise the accuracy of obtaining the most relevant documents in a corpus in relation to a query given by the user.
+This is done in the backend (private repository).

 ## Pipeline
 ![image](https://github.com/neozhixuan/internship-nlpfrontend/assets/79783660/2ce7cc19-6e85-42c6-9868-82a1b1a630c8)